weareyoung18/test1/README.md

 # test1
-This is a test respority for myself.
+This is the first test respority.